jonathanhood/programming-with-backpressure/presentation/2-observables.md

 commands:

 1. "echo" the received line of text to simulate a trivial command to process.
-2. "sleep" for 10 seconds and then emit the string "awake" to similulate a long-running command to be processed.
+2. "sleep" for 10 seconds and then emit the string "awake" to simulate a long-running command to be processed.

 In each case the commands should be executed in-order.
 If a command cannot be processed within 1 second (e.g. because the 'sleep' command takes to long) then it should immediately echo the line "try again".

-### Python Command Processor

-### Scala Command Processor

 In the following example we implement this simple "app" in scala by taking advantage of a few operators.

-* The `timeoutOnSlowDownstream` operator automatically consumes events from the source and emits them downstream.
-If the downstream processing takes less that the provided timeout then nothing happens.
-  If the downstream processing takes longer than the timeout than it is [cancelled](https://monix.io/docs/3x/reactive/observable.html#execution) and a timeout error is emitted instead.
-* The `materialize` operator allows us to get visibility into the errors generated by the previous stages.
-  This allows us to print user-friendly messages later in the pipeline and avoid seeing a stack trace dumb for expected situations.
 * The `mapEval` operator executes a given [`Task`](https://monix.io/docs/3x/eval/task.html) for each element of the source observable.
+* Dealing with the timeout condition is handled by `Task` itself which times out any command processing after 1 second, cancels the execution of that task, and returns instead a message for the user indicating that they should try again.

 ```scala
 import cats.effect.ExitCode